-So many of my clients come to me prompted by their intense disatisfaction with their jobs, which is certainly not surprising.
-Disatisfaction with the status quo is what leads people to seek change in any area of human endeavor, and that's a good thing.
-But disatisfaction, if left undesciplined, can be damaging both short and long-term (I'll address the idea of "undisciplined disatisfaction" in a moment).
-Short-term, of course, disatisfaction is in and of itself unpleasant.
-How much better it would be to find fulfillment and enjoyment in one's work.
-Longer term, disatisfaction can lead to poor decision-making that will have consequences for many years to come.
+So many of my clients come to me prompted by their intense dissatisfaction with their jobs, which is certainly not surprising.
+Dissatisfaction with the status quo is what leads people to seek change in any area of human endeavor, and that’s a good thing.
+But dissatisfaction, if left undisciplined, can be damaging both short and long-term (I’ll address the idea of “undisciplined dissatisfaction” in a moment).
+Short-term, of course, dissatisfaction is in and of itself unpleasant.
+How much better it would be to find fulfillment and enjoyment in one’s work.
+Longer term, dissatisfaction can lead to poor decision-making that will have consequences for many years to come.

 Examples?
 Let’s say you have a boss who is a real snake, who micromanages you, a perfectionist, quick to criticize, and takes credit for ideas that are not hers.
 A real dream boss.
 I hear about such bosses several times a week from clients.
 Is there anything to learn from this boss?
 Might she be demonstrating political skills that you don’t have?
 Attention to detail that you could benefit from?